The limitations of financial accounting have made the management to realise the importance of cost

 Employees have a vital interest in their employer’s enterprise in which they are employed.
 They are

-benefited a number of ways the installation of an efficient system of costing.
+benefited by a number of ways by the installation of an efficient system of costing.
 They are benefited,

-through continuous employment and higher remuneration way of incentives, bonus plans, etc.
+through continuous employment and higher remuneration by way of incentives, bonus plans, etc.

 (d) Costing as an Aid to National Economy

 An efficient system of costing brings prosperity to the business enterprise which in turn results in stepping up

 of the government revenue.
 The overall economic development of a country takes place as a consequence